Abandoned Farmhouse

 in the cellar say she left in a nervous haste.”

-- Personification: Personification is to give human qualities to inanimate objects.
-For example, “He was a big man, says the size of his shoes”, “A woman lived with him, says the bedroom wall” and “Something went wrong, says the empty house.”
+6. Personification: The poem frequently employs personification, attributing human qualities to inanimate objects.
+“He was a big man, says the size of his shoes” gives voice to the shoes, implying they speak to the man’s stature.
+“A woman lived with him, says the bedroom wall” suggests the wall holds memories of her presence.
+“Something went wrong, says the empty house” transforms the house into a silent witness, conveying a sense of unease and mystery.

 Quotes to be Used